FMS SMORE PARENT NEWSLETTER

 WE NEED A PARENT ON OUR SCHOOL IMPROVEMENT TEAM

-Need at least one parent on the team - more than that are welcome!
+Need one parent on the team - more than that are welcome!

 Works on implementing the school improvement plan